adamstefanik/affine_cipher/README.md

 - **main.py** — allows you to launch the GUI by running `python main.py`

 ## How to Run

-1. Make sure you have Python 3 installed.
-2. Start the GUI application:
+1. Start the main file
    ```
    python main.py
    ```